covid-at-home/covid-at-home/level2.md

 ### If you have symptoms

 The single most important thing once you have symtoms that might be COVID-19 is to stay at home, or to go home if you discover them while not at home.
 Call in sick.
 Stay away from people as much as possible and go to a separate room if you live with others.
+If you live alone, let someone (friend, family) know that you are ill and will keep letting them know how you're doing.

 {{ site.breakout_begin }}